application-stacks/runtime-component-operator/.github/ISSUE_TEMPLATE/support-question.md

 ### What did you do?

 A clear and concise description of the steps you took (or insert a code snippet).
-If possible, add `RuntimeApplication` CR.
+If possible, add `RuntimeComponent` CR.

 ### What did you expect to see?